Welding Machine Rentals: Complete Guide for Choosing the Right Equipment

 • Large-scale construction timelines

-The following table shows common welding processes and their typical applications.
+The following table shows common welding processes and their typical uses:

 Welding MethodTypical MaterialsCommon Applications